 Create a trace file

-When running in to an issue then creating a trace file will help us to diagnose it.
+When running into an issue creating a trace file will help us to diagnose it.

 Service does not start